pyinstaller/pyinstaller/doc/source/Manual.rst

 If your current working directory is not |install_path|, this works analogously.

-If everything is working and you are happy with the defaults settings, this will be all you have to do.
+If everything is working and you are happy with the default settings, this will be all you have to do.
 If not, see `Allowed OPTIONS`_, `When things go wrong`_ and be sure to read the introduction to `Spec Files`_.